top of page

 - Kingston Snapd

-This past season she sang Mabel in The Pirates of Penzance and Clorinda in La Cenerentola with COSA Canada and joined Shoestring Opera as Allegra in a school tour of their Magic Flute.
+In past seasons, she sang Mabel in The Pirates of Penzance and Clorinda in La Cenerentola with COSA Canada, Giannetta in L'elisir d'amore with the North York Concert Orchestra and has performed with Shoestring Opera as Allegra in a school tour of their Magic Flute since 2022.
 The summer of 2023 she sang Josephine in HMS Pinafore and Musetta in La bohème at the inaugural season of the Saugeen Opera Festival in Durham, Ontario.
+She recently returned to her hometown to sing Bastienne in Mozart's first opera Bastien und Bastienne with TGIF Opera.
 With the University of British Columbia Opera, Kathryn performed Susanna in Le nozze di Figaro under the baton of Gordon Gerrard and First Wood Sprite in Rusalka with conductor Norbert Baxa.
 Kathryn has long been a frequent performer with COSA Canada singing such roles as Musetta in La bohème, Servilia in La clemenza di Tito and Valencienne in The Merry Widow.
-COSA Canada also produces many Gilbert and Sullivan operettas in which Kathryn has flexed her comedic muscles as Rose Maybud in Ruddigore, the Plaintiff (Angelina) in Trial by Jury, and when they traveled to Lakefield, Ontario and her hometown of Kingston, Ontario in the fall of 2019, Josephine in HMS PinaforeNotably in concert she has sang as the soprano soloist in Mozart's Requiem (Toronto Youth Choir) and Handel's Messiah (Kingston Choral Society 2022, Timothy Eaton Memorial Church 2018) and was invited to sing in the University of Toronto’s prestigious John R Stratton Masterclass in 2019 led by baritone, Eric Owens
+COSA Canada also produces many Gilbert and Sullivan operettas in which Kathryn has flexed her comedic muscles as Rose Maybud in Ruddigore, the Plaintiff (Angelina) in Trial by Jury, and when they traveled to Lakefield, Ontario and her hometown of Kingston, Ontario in the fall of 2019, Josephine in HMS PinaforeNotably in concert she has sang as the soprano soloist in Mozart's Requiem (Toronto Youth Choir) and Handel's Messiah (Kingston Choral Society 2022, Timothy Eaton Memorial Church 2018), Bach's Magnificat (Kingston Road Villiage Orchestra) and was invited to sing in the University of Toronto’s prestigious John R Stratton Masterclass in 2019 led by baritone, Eric Owens

 Kathryn holds a Master of Music in Opera from the University of British Columbia having studied with Nancy Hermiston and a Bachelor of Music in Vocal Performance from the University of Toronto where she studied with Dr. Darryl Edwards.
 She has attended the Halifax Summer Opera Festival in 2018 where she appeared as the title role in Monteverdi’s L’incoronazione di Poppea, and the Centre for Opera Studies in Italy in Sulmona, Italy in 2019 where she participated in masterclasses with Maestro Giuseppe Finzi and Maestro Francesco Quattrocchi.